 - MTSS is NOT a process that automatically results in a referral or eligibility to special education. - A student receiving interventions through the MTSS process should NOT delay a referral to special education. - Students with disabilities are general education students first and should have access to the full system of supports available to all students. - Accessing an appropriate educational program should be SEAMLESS; the MTSS framework should be flexible to meet the needs of EVERY student. - MTSS@DCPS employs a systems approach, using data-driven problem-solving process.

-For additional information regarding MTSS@DCPS including progress monitoring within the MTSS process, please visit the MTSS site at: https://dck12.sharepoint.com/sites/DCPSWay/SitePages/21-22-Multi-Tiered-System-of-Supports-(MTSS).aspx
+For additional information regarding MTSS@DCPS including progress monitoring within the MTSS process, please visit the MTSS site on DCPS Way.

 Role of the RSP in the MTSS Process